May/Spring Intake in Canada 2025: Universities & Deadlines

-Spring intake in Canada starts in May and is often called the Summer intake.
-Not all universities offer this lesser-known intake, so it gets the lowest number of admissions annually.
+The spring intake in Canada starts in May and is often called the Summer intake.
+Not all universities offer this lesser-known intake, so it receives the lowest number of admissions annually.
+However, it is a good option for those who have missed the previous intakes.

 Spring intake in Canada is considered the tertiary intake.
-Primary intake in Canada is in the fall, the secondary in Winter.
+Primary intake in Canada is in the fall, and secondary in Winter.
 Here’s an overview of intakes in Canada.

 September/Fall Intake PrimaryDecember-March